SSO Research Surveys

 Author: SSO Gastrointestinal Disease-Site Work group

-We hypothesize that techniques for performing and processing peritoneal washings in gastric cancer vary substantially across surgeons, pathologists, and institutions, and that practicing surgeons recognize this variability and express interest in standardization of the procedure.
+Hypothesis: Techniques for performing and processing peritoneal washings in gastric cancer vary substantially across surgeons, pathologists, and institutions, and that practicing surgeons recognize this variability and express interest in standardization of the procedure.

 National Practice Patterns in Treatment and Surveillance of Male Breast Cancer: A Survey Study